Open Enrollment: Manual vs. Automated

 Manual: Your system likely won’t have email marketing capabilities.
 So, to stay in touch with your many clients, you’ll have to email them all individually or import their contact information from your management system into an email marketing system like MailChimp or Constant Contact.
 This will force you to maintain two different databases that you’ll have to update separately every time you gain or lose a client.

 Automated: When email marketing and automated workflow are built directly into your management system, all of your information is in one centralized location.
-Any time you update your client-base, your email list will automatically update as well since it pulls directly from your book-of-business.
-This allows you to be more productive in a more efficient manner.
+Any time you update your client-base, your email list will automatically update as it pulls directly from your book-of-business.

 Open Enrollment Challenge: Assigning Tasks & To-Do’s